-What this all implies is that if we want to get unbiased evaluations of our events, we need to obtain them in neutral surroundings.
-Detaining an attendee who prides herself on fairness “for a quick video testimonial” in a featureless, smelly corridor when she badly needs a rest room will result in a less favorable response than if she is interviewed when she’s comfortable.
-Asking attendees to fill out online evaluations on the Monday they return to work with a backlog of while-you-were-out requests pending guarantees less charitable responses.
-(Offering a meaningful immediate incentive to those who take the time to fill out the survey might help to redress such negative feelings.)
+What does this all imply?
+If we want to get unbiased evaluations of our events, we need to obtain them in neutral surroundings.
+Ask an attendee who prides herself on fairness “for a quick video testimonial” in a featureless, smelly corridor when she badly needs a rest room?
+You’ll get a less favorable response than if you interview her when she’s comfortable.
+Ask attendees to fill out online evaluations on the Monday they return to work with a backlog of while-you-were-out requests pending?
+Their evaluations will be negatively biased.
+Offer a meaningful immediate incentive to those who take the time to fill out the survey?
+You’ll reduce the bias.

 And if we want to bias attendee evaluations in a positive direction?
 Well, I think I’ve given you the background to figure out how that might work.
 Not that you’d ever do such a thing.
 Would you?

 Composite image credits: Flickr users michaelbycroftphotography, nedrai, and safari_vacation